papis/papis/doc/source/default-settings.rst

 .. papis-config:: bibtex-ignore-keys
    :default: []

-  When exporting document to bibtex format, do not export the keys appearing in this list.
-This might be useful if you have some keys that might have a lot of content, such as ``abstract``, or maybe you have used a valid bibtex key for some other purposes, like the ``note`` key.
+  When exporting a document to the BibTeX format, do not export the keys appearing in this list.
+This might be useful if you have some keys that have a lot of content, such as ``abstract``, or maybe you have used a valid BibTeX key for some other purposes, like the ``note`` key.

 .. papis-config:: extra-bibtex-types